jcurti2/PetRock/README.md

 [LinkedIn](https://www.linkedin.com/in/josh-curtis-77284769/) [GitHub](https://github.com/jcurti2)
 ***
 ### ***Description***
-#### This is my PetRock app where you try and obtain the rarest rock collection with limited monetary resources.
+#### This is my Rock Collection app where you try and obtain the rarest rock collection with limited monetary resources.
 ***
 ### ***Techonologies Used***
 * React